Do you often reject compliments directly or indirectly?

 - I am capable of anything that I set my mind to.

-- I am capable of handling any situation that comes my way – whether embarrassing or difficult.
+- I can handle any situation that comes my way – whether embarrassing or difficult.

-- I am capable of succeeding in any field that I choose.
+- I can succeed in any field that I choose.

 - I am confident in who I am and what I have accomplished.